 - Do you know what antisemitism is?
 What do you know about antisemitism? - Who is targeted by antisemitism?
-Who do you think are the aggressors in antisemitic incidents? - · What have you seen or heard on the news about antisemitism online, including on social media? - · What other forms of hate or bias have you been hearing about recently? - What do you know about antisemitic symbols?
-Do you know what they (a swastika, 1488, etc.) mean? - Are you having conversations about antisemitism or other forms of hate with your peers?
-What is that conversation like? - · What questions do you have about antisemitism or other forms of hate?
+Who do you think are the aggressors in antisemitic incidents? - What have you seen or heard on the news about antisemitism? - What have you seen or heard about antisemitism online, including on social media? - What other forms of hate or bias have you been hearing about recently? - What do you know about antisemitic symbols?
+Do you know what they (a swastika, 1488, etc.) mean? - Have you heard of "Zoombombing"?
+Do you know what it is? - Are you having conversations about antisemitism or other forms of hate with your peers?
+What is that conversation like? - What questions do you have about antisemitism or other forms of hate?